 Bottom line: Yellow Labs shed, Black Labs shed, and so do Chocolate Labs.
 Don’t think you can avoid cleaning hair by picking a particular coat color.

-Is Your Lab Shedding Too Much?
+How to Keep Your Lab from Shedding Too Much

 Shedding is a normal part of Labrador’s life.
 But you should take your pet to the vet if you notice he is shedding excessively.
 It could be a sign of an underlying health condition, so you shouldn’t ignore it.

 Lice, fleas, mites, and parasites are some common causes of excessive shedding in Labradors.
 Skin allergies or other skin conditions also contribute to an unusual amount of shedding.
 Another reason could be stress.
 Your Lab may start losing more hair whenever he goes into a stressful situation.